** Some Would Deny Christ On The Cross

 Jesus calls us not just to believe in Him, but to follow Him — carrying our own crosses.
 A theology without the crucified Christ leads to a Christianity without endurance, without penance, without transformation.

-So what is The Cross which Jesus says in Luke 9:23 to take up?
+So what is The Cross which Jesus says to take up, in Luke 9:23?

 Jesus calls us not just to believe in Him, but to follow Him — carrying our own crosses.
 A theology without the crucified Christ leads to a Christianity without endurance, without penance, without transformation.

-So what is The Cross which Jesus says in Luke 9:23 to take up?
+So what is The Cross which Jesus says to take up, in Luke 9:23?

 “If anyone would come after Me, let him deny himself, take up his cross daily, and follow Me” (Luke 9:23)